 A Chapel Wedding

-The idea of filling a huge church of cathedral with guests for a single wedding amazes some people, and they feel a ceremony of that neighbor does not honor their idea of an event shared with loved ones.
+The idea of filling a huge church of cathedral with guests for a single wedding amazes some people, and they feel a ceremony of that neighbour does not honour their idea of an event shared with loved ones.
 While they might still have plenty of guests they want to invite, large numbers are not a necessity.
 They want only those who have shared in their love and relationship to be with them on their special day, so they might even have a non-traditional wedding entertainer such as a wedding saxophonist playing as they say their vows in a chapel wedding meant just for those closest to them.

 A Drinks Reception

 One of the more traditional aspects of many family weddings is to invite everyone for a meal after the religious ceremony, but those hosting a smaller wedding might instead choose to have a drinks reception.
 There will be snacks and beverages available to the guests, and entertainment will be part of the provisions.
 Instead of hosting a full band, the couple could choose Sophia to provide light background music to enhance the atmosphere.
 She can work alone, or as a saxophone player and DJ combination to enhance a wedding of any size.